carlosvouking/carlosvouking.github.io/_posts/2018-06-11-Git as a stupid content tracker-:-its internal working principles.md

 &nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;![png](/images/git16_a2.PNG)

 Another 'git status' shows that there is nothing untracked in the **resNets** projects. all the files have been committed by git.
-The satging zone is clean.
+The staging zone is clean.